microsoft/CLRInstrumentationEngine/docs/troubleshooting.md

 The user should enable each Instrumentation Method by itself and see if the application runs into the issue.
 This can confirm directly whether an Instrumentation Method by itself is causing the issue.
 This does not confirm if the Instrumentation Method is causing the issue or if it relies on behavior from CLRIE that is broken or has bugs.

-The more complex scenarios occur when multiple Instrumentation Methods are running as their behaviors may conflict without either parties being aware.
+The more complex scenarios occur when multiple Instrumentation Methods are running as their behaviors may conflict without either party being aware.
 For these scenarios it is difficult to find a sole owner.
 We **recommend** starting a discussion by posting a GitHub issue with tags for each of the involved Instrumentation Methods products.
 Private discussions or discussions with sensitive information can be done via email or other channels once the involved parties are established.

 ### Enable Instrumentation Engine Logging